-Certain information contained in this Presentation, including any information on the Group's plans or future financial or operating performance and other statements that express the Group's management's expectations or estimates of future performance, constitute forward-looking statements (when used in this document, the words "anticipate", "believe", "estimate", "expect" and similar expressions, as they relate to the Group or its management, are intended to identify forward-looking statements).
+Certain information contained in this Presentation, including any information on the Group's or the Target's plans or future financial or operating performance and other statements that express the Group's management's expectations or estimates of future performance, constitute forward-looking statements (when used in this document, the words "anticipate", "believe", "estimate", "expect" and similar expressions, as they relate to the Group or its management, are intended to identify forward-looking statements).
 Such statements are based on a number of estimates and assumptions that, while considered reasonable by management at the time, are subject to significant business, economic and competitive uncertainties.
-The Group cautions that such statements of the Group to be materially different from the Group's estimated future results, performance or achievements expressed or implied by those forward-looking statements.
+The Group cautions that such statements involve known and unknown risks, uncertainties and other factors that may cause the actual financial results, performance or achievements of the Group to be materially different from the Group's estimated future results, performance or achievements expressed or implied by those forward-looking statements.